 Law school is however not for everybody that graduates from the law faculty of a Nigerian university; it is only for those among them, who may want to become practicing lawyers.
 If you studied law outside Nigeria and you want to practice law in Nigeria, you are also required to attend the Nigerian Law School.
+Additionally, this site aims to help both law firms and other legal employers get in touch with law firm recruiting professionals to help them quickly fill open positions.
+No matter your tie to the legal industry, the Legal Recruiter Directory can help you simplify the job search/placement process.
+If you need the support for attorney for relocating to another city then visit us today.

 After training in the Nigerian Law School, you will sit for what is called the Bar Examination.
 You will then be given certificate to practice law.
 After passing the Bar Examination, you will be called to Bar.
 The certificate is given by the Council of Legal Education in Nigeria.